Articles

 Justin Venneri

-PMPM, which is short for “per member per month,” is one of the most common ways spending on health benefits, including pharmacy, is measured and tracked by corporations, labor unions, and other payers.
+PMPM, which is short for “per member per month,” is one of the most common ways spending on health benefits, including pharmacy, is measured and tracked by employers, labor unions, and other payers.
 It can also be unnecessarily confusing.
 If you’ve ever wondered why you’re paying so much PMPM for a service or solution or why PMPM savings never seem to materialize, you’re in the right place.
 You’re also not alone.

 While we believe PMPM is the most effective way to express a value proposition and monitor your costs, not all PMPMs are comparable, and PMPM is often misused.

-I recently sat down with Mike Miele, FSA, MAAA, SVP, Business Development at Capital Rx, to discuss PMPM.
+I recently sat down with Mike Miele, FSA, MAAA, SVP, Insured Services at Capital Rx, to discuss PMPM.
 He made some excellent points that may help explain why it seems like there are so many questions around a widely utilized datapoint: “If we’re using PMPM ‘our way,’ we may not be speaking the same language as the person across the table.
 Health plans do everything on a PMPM basis.
 That’s the budget.
 But labor might deal in cents per hour, as just one example.
 Also, how PMPM is calculated – i.e., what is or isn’t included – can be confusing.
 For Pharmacy, is it net of rebates?
 Are administrative fees considered?”

-Additionally, in The Consolidated Appropriations Act & Prescription Drug Data Collection (RxDC): New Rules & Regulations Equal New Responsibilities, we covered some of the new responsibilities that stakeholders managing/overseeing pharmacy benefit programs have, especially those relating to broker/consultant compensation disclosure and vendor selection.
+In The Consolidated Appropriations Act & Prescription Drug Data Collection (RxDC): New Rules & Regulations Equal New Responsibilities, we covered some of the new responsibilities that stakeholders managing/overseeing pharmacy benefit programs have, especially those relating to broker/consultant compensation disclosure and vendor selection.
 There’s a risk that brokers and consultants may have conflicting financial interests, and that’s where we get back to PMPM variances and what a benefits director, for example, must be aware of when evaluating what's "reasonable" from a cost perspective.

 What is PMPM good for?
 Is there a PMPM formula?